LlamaOnDrugs/Bulwark-Docker/README.md

 # Bulwark-Docker

-A collection of Dockerfiles and tools related to the [Bulwark](https://www.bulwarkcrypto.com) project.
+A collection of Dockerfiles and tools related to the [Bulwark](https://www.quantisnetcrypto.com) project.

-## bulwark
+## quantisnet

-Creates a working bulwark Linux64 node by installing bulwarkd/bulwark-cli and setting up a user bulwark with the needed configuration.
-Any parameters you add to the `run` command will be sent to bulwarkd as parameters.
+Creates a working quantisnet Linux64 node by installing quantisnetd/quantisnet-cli and setting up a user quantisnet with the needed configuration.
+Any parameters you add to the `run` command will be sent to quantisnetd as parameters.
 Also contains scripts for creating a compose file and setting up the entire Docker environment on an Ubuntu server.

-## bulwark-arm
+## quantisnet-arm

-The same as bulwark, but for ARM processors.
+The same as quantisnet, but for ARM processors.

 ## kovri